It sounded so simple: find a place to stay, pack up your things, and go.

-As an independent language learner, I had always been good at learning new grammar and vocabulary, and achieved a high level of reading comprehension.
+As an independent language learner, I’d always been good at learning new grammar and vocabulary, and achieved a high level of reading comprehension.
 This led me to believe I was fluent in English.

-I also realized that, even after watching tons of British movies and reading many British books, I lacked the common knowledge and social cues that I needed to fit in in my new home.
+I also realized that, even after watching tons of British shows and reading lots of British books, I lacked the common knowledge and social cues that I needed to fit in in my new home.

 I can help you learn to navigate life in Spain with ease.

-I want to help you not only become fluent in spoken and written everyday Spanish, but also on Spanish culture and traditions.
-So you don’t feel like you’re missing out anymore.
+I want to help you become fluent not only in spoken and written everyday Spanish, but also in Spain’s culture and traditions—so you don’t feel like you’re missing out anymore!

 Who am I?